kri-pa08/Animated-Coffee-Shop-Website/README.md

-anioffee shop website with HTML CSS and JavaScript
+animated offee shop website with HTML CSS and JavaScript